Ficat/EasyBle/README.md

 ## Usage
  The framework uses BleManager to manager BLE
-### 1.Check if the device supports BLE and turn on bluetooth
+### 1.Check if the device supports BLE, request BLE required permissions and turn on bluetooth
 ```java
         // Check if the device supports BLE
         BleManager.supportBle(context);